Choosing the best funeral plan to suit your specific needs requires research

 - Service venue hire.

-Many funeral plans provide a contribution to these costs, but the amount they contribute depends on the plan you choose.
+Many plans provide a contribution to these costs, like Golden Charter funerals, but the amount they contribute depends on the plan.

 Whatever isn’t covered by this contribution is then recovered from your estate or falls to your loved ones to settle.